Urologicals, urinary antispasmodics. ATC Code:

 and AUC values were 92% and 118% higher.
 Mirabegron has not been studied in patients with end stage renal disease (GFR <15 mL/min/1.73 m2

 or patients requiring haemodialysis).

-Following single dose administration of 100 mg Betmiga in volunteers with mild hepatic impairment (Child-Pugh Class A), mean mirabegron Cmax
+Following single dose administration of mirabegron 100 mg in volunteers with mild hepatic impairment (Child-Pugh class A), mean mirabegron Cmax

-Pharmacokinetic studies performed with radio-labelled mirabegron have shown that the parent compound and/or its metabolites are excreted in the milk of rats at levels that were approximately 1.7-fold higher than plasma levels at 4 hours post administration (see Use in Pregnancy & Lactation).
+Pharmacokinetic studies performed with radiolabelled mirabegron have shown that the parent compound and/or its metabolites are excreted in the milk of rats at levels that were approximately 1.7‑fold higher than plasma levels at 4 hrs post-administration (see Use in pregnancy & lactation under Precautions).